 3. Tuple unpacking makes code cleaner:

 deque (double-ended queue) from collections provides O(1) operations at both ends.
-It is essential for BFS, sliding window problems, and monotonic deque patterns.
+Use it for BFS, sliding window problems, and monotonic deque patterns.

 Every BFS implementation starts with a deque: